|Position:||Senior Assistant Strength & Conditioning Coach|

 Hogan was a four-year starter at center with the University of Alabama from 1997–2000.
 He was a three-time All-SEC pick and All-American at center.
 He started 44 of 45 career games and earned Academic All-SEC honors two years.
 He was the starting center on the 1999 SEC Championship team.
 Hogan was selected as a team captain his senior season, a campaign which also saw him win the Pat Trammell Leadership Award for most outstanding leadership.
 In 2000, Hogan signed a free-agent contract with the Oakland Raiders before going to coach at the University of Georgia.

 Hogan is a native of Valdosta, Georgia, where he attended Valdosta High School.
-He is married to the former Jennifer Rouzie, and the couple has a son, Paul Rouzie Hogan.
+He is married to the former Jennifer Rouzie, and the couple has two sons, Rouzie and JT.